patrickbucher/learning-clojure/getting-clojure.md

 Many functions are lazy, such as `take`.

-Notice that working with lazy sequences opens a timely gap between when the instruction to do something is given and when it is actyally done.
-This can cause troubles when working with side-effects (e.g. files read/written with `slurp`/`spit` whose content changes in the meantime).
+Notice that working with lazy sequences opens a timely gap between when the instruction to do something is given and when it is actually done.
+This can cause trouble when working with side-effects (e.g. files read/written with `slurp`/`spit` whose content changes in the meantime).

 # Destructuring